-The respondent's services were terminated in accordance with the terms of a letter dated 8th September 1994.
-They purported to give a reason in that letter and they paid the respondents the terminal benefits which included three months salary in lieu of notice.
-It was common cause that the contract of employment in the instant case did not provide for termination of employment by notice or pay in lieu of notice.
-Be that as it may we accept that the relationship here as we said in Contract Haulage Vs Kamayoyo (3) was that of Master and Servant.
-The case before us was not one involving contravention of statutory procedures and discriplinary proceedings.
-The payment in lieu of notice was a proper and a lawful way of terminating the respondent's employment on the basis that in the absence of express stipulation every contract of employment is determinable by reasonable notice, see Maclelland Vs Northern Ireland Health Services Board (4).
-In the case of Mumpa Vs Maamba Collieries Limited (5) we said, "it is the giving of notice or pay in lieu that terminate the employment.
+The respondent's services were terminated in accordance with the terms of a letter dated 8 September, 1994.
+They purported to give a reason in that letter and they paid the respondents the terminal benefits which included three months in lieu of notice.
+It was common cause that the contract of employment in the instant case did not provide for termination of employment by notice or payment in lieu of notice.
+Be that as it may we accept that the relationship here as we said in Contract Haulage v Kamayoyo(3) was that of master and servant.
+The case before us was not one involving contravention of statutory procedures and disciplinary proceedings.
+The payment in lieu of notice was a proper and a lawful way of terminating the respondent's employment on the basis that in the absence of express stipulation every contract of employment is determinable by reasonable notice, see Maclelland v Northern Ireland Health Services Board(4).
+In the case of Mumpa v Maamba Collieries (5) we said, "it is the giving of notice or pay in lieu that terminate the employment.
 A reason is only necessary to justify summary dismissal without notice or pay in lieu."